Pyotr Bagration: Battle of Smolensk

-Guerilla warfare
+Guerrilla warfare

-From the very beginning of the invasion Bagration had understood that the Patriotic War was not an ordinary one, but rather a national war.
+From the very beginning of the invasion, Bagration had understood that the invasion was not an ordinary one, but rather a nationwide war.
 Local citizenry displayed great bravery where they could against small French units, particularly around Smolensk but also in other parts of Russia.
-Sporadic attacks from small diversionary groups of lightly-armed peasants had already caught Bagration's attention earlier and he was fascinated by their determination and effectiveness.
+Sporadic attacks from small diversionary groups of lightly armed peasants had already caught Bagration's attention earlier and he was fascinated by their determination and effectiveness.
 From then on he was convinced that a smart cooperation between irregular forces and the regular Russian armies would be the only method to stop Napoleon's advance.
 His aide-de-camp, vice Colonel D.V.
-Davydov, commander of a Hussar regiment, shared Bagration's views on a guerilla movement and proposed a possible course of action.
+Davydov, commander of a Hussar regiment, shared Bagration's views on a guerrilla movement and proposed a possible course of action.
 Bagration approved the proposal but, when he presented the plans to Kutuzov, the commander in chief only allowed a very limited number of troops to be provided for such operations.
 Davydov gave his word that he would take full care and responsibility for the supplies and action of his troops, only dissatisfied about the resources he considered very insufficient, asking Bagration to give him at least 1,000 Cossacks.
-Bagration, much as he wanted to meet his officer's request and carry out that operation himself, did not want to disobey Kutuzov, and replied: "I would give you 3000 of them to start with, for I do not like to act superficially, but I can not even speak about it; Knyaz (ie the Prince) has defined the composition of the group himself; it is necessary to obey."
+Bagration, much as he wanted to meet his officer's request and carry out that operation himself, did not want to disobey Kutuzov, and replied: "I would give you 3,000 of them to start with, for I do not like to act superficially, but I can not even speak about it; Knyaz (ie the Prince) has defined the composition of the group himself; it is necessary to obey."
 Afterwards Bagration wrote the following instruction to Davydov:

-Bagration than also wrote letters to General Vassilichikov and General Karpov regarding the allocations and general information about the best Cossack and Hussar units available.
+Bagration then also wrote letters to General Vassilichikov and General Karpov regarding the allocations and general information about the best Cossack and Hussar units available.
 On the request of Davydov he provided the vice colonel a copy of his map of the Smolensk province and when parting wished the young officer the best of luck, and also hoped for his success.
-His confidence would soon be emphasized when the guerilla movement developed wide scope.
+His confidence would soon be emphasized when the guerrilla movement developed wide scope.
 Soon, besides Davydov's movement, other groups emerged: those of General Dorokhov, Captain Fisher, Captain Seslavin, Colonel Kudashev and many others.
-These groups successfully strove against the French, combining their activities with those of peasant guerilla groups.
-Bagration became the author of the first real tactical instructions for such activities and one of the founders of the Russian guerilla movement against Napoleon.
+These groups successfully strove against the French, combining their activities with those of peasant guerrilla groups.
+Bagration became the author of the first real tactical instructions for such activities and one of the founders of the Russian guerrilla movement against Napoleon.